Caroline Hyman is a widely exhibited photographer.

 Her work is held in public and private collections around the world and has appeared in numerous books and publications.

-She is a Fellow of The Royal Photographic Society rps.org and a member of the Visual Art Distinctions panel.
+She is a Fellow of The Royal Photographic Society rps.org and served on the Contemporary and Fine Art Distinction panels.

 In 1997 she was invited to join Arena arenaphotographers.com in recognition of her commitment to the highest standards of photography and print making.

 A member of the PGP professionalgardenphotographers.com, Garden Media Guild gardenmediaguild.co.uk and The Association of Photographers the-aop.org